decodewithdeepak/markdown-notes/7th-sem/fom/fom-unit-1.md

 ### 14.1 Meaning and Objectives

-**Training** is increasing knowledge and skills for performing specific jobs.
+**Training** means systematically improving an employee's knowledge and skills so they can perform their job more effectively and efficiently.

 **Objectives:**
 - Improve performance and productivity